slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/05-configuration.md

 On the configuration page, there is one section for each supported cloud.
-If the type of cloud you want to use is not listed, then you will have to import the plugin for that cloud.
+If the type of cloud you want to use is not listed, then you will have to install the connector for that cloud.

-See the documentation for each connector for help on configuring its parameters.
+See the cloud connector chapter for the installation and configuration.

 ## SSL Certificate

-Sensitive credentials are passed between a user's browser and the SlipStream server; the metadata describing machines and deployments may also contain proprietary information and be similarly sensitive.
+Sensitive credentials are passed between a user's browser and the SlipStream server; the metadata describing machines and deployments may also contain similarly sensitive information.
+Consequently, the SlipStream proxy is configured to force the use of HTTPS.
-Consequently, the server must be configured to use SSL.
-The metadata describing machines and deployments may also contain

-The server will initially start with a self-signed certificate that is included in the package.
-You should either create a self-signed certificate for your host or better (and strongly recommended) use a commercial certificate signed by a well-known certificate authority.
+The server will initially start with a self-signed certificate that is generated during the initial startup of the proxy.
+For production deployment, use of a commercial certificate signed by a well-known certificate authority is very strongly recommended.

-### Using a Commercial Certificate

-A commercial certificate signed by a well-known certificate authority is the easiest to configure.
-These certificates are trusted by default in most browsers and by most java distributions.
-Follow the instructions of your chosen provider to obtain a signed certificate.
-Usually, this certificate is delivered in X509 form (`*.pem` file).
-To use this for the SlipStream server it must be converted either to PKCS12 for JKS format.
+To obtain a commercial certificate, follow the instructions of your chosen provider.
+Most providers will deliver the certificate and key as a pair of files in the X509 format (`*.pem` files).
+If not, you will need to convert the delivered certificate and key to the X509 format.

-To convert, the certificate and key into a PKCS12 format do the
+To install your certificate with SlipStream, copy the certificate and key to the files `server.crt` and `server.key` in the `/etc/nginx/ssl/server.crt` directory, respectively.
-following:

-    $ openssl pkcs12 -in name.crt -inkey name.key -o name.p12
-    $ openssl pkcs12 -export -out name.p12 \
-        -inkey name.key \
-        -in name.crt \
-        -certfile ca-cert.pem

-The resulting file will contain both the certificate and key.
-Be sure to remember the password used to secure the PKCS12 file.

-To convert the PKCS12 file to JKS (Java Key Store) format, do the
-following:

-    $ keytool -cert name.crt -key name.key
-    $ keytool -v -importkeystore \
-        -srckeystore name.p12 -srcstoretype PKCS12 \
-        -destkeystore jetty.jks -deststoretype JKS

-The resulting file will contain both the certificate and key.
-Be sure to remember the password used to secure the JKS file.

-The resulting keystore must be saved in the file `/opt/slipstream/etc/jetty.jks`.
-You must provide the password in the file `/opt/slipstream/server/start.d/50-ssl.ini`.
-(Replace values for _all_ of the password parameters!)
+NOTE: The key must **not** be password protected.

+NOTE: Both files should be visible only to the `root` account.
+Change the permissions to `0400` for these files.

-After updating the certificate and configuration, restart the SlipStream server.
+After updating the certificate and configuration, restart the nginx server.

-### Using a Self-signed Certificate

-The advantage of a self-signed certificate is that it can be created with no cost.
-The disadvantage is that it is not trusted by default by web browsers nor by the java distributions.
-The SlipStream server and client can be configured to trust the self-signed certificate.
-Web browsers will generally warn users that the certificate is not trusted, but give the user the option to ignore the warning.

-Follow the instructions found on the web to create a self-signed certificate.
-Then use the same procedure to install this for the SlipStream server.

 ## Examples